-Milford Track is arguably New Zealand’s most famous walk.
-The 53 kilometre journey begins at the head of Lake Te Anau, and leads you across suspension bridges, board walks and a mountain pass.
+Arguably New Zealand’s most famous walk, the 53 kilometre journey begins at the head of Lake Te Anau, and leads you across suspension bridges, board walks and a mountain pass.
 The Milford Track will show you pristine lakes, sky-scraping mountain peaks and enormous valley views; and it will take you to feel the misty breath of Sutherland Falls, the tallest waterfall in New Zealand.

 On a sunny day it is postcard perfect but some walkers say that only when it rains, and torrents of water cascade down the steep mountainsides, have you truly experienced the magic of the Milford Track.

 The lakeside town of Te Anau is the gateway to Fiordland National Park and the Milford Track.
 Great restaurants, quality accommodation in a remarkable alpine setting make Te Anau a very appealing place to prepare for (or recover from) walking the Milford Track.
-Other adventures in the area include horse treks, a visit to the glowworm caves, night sky safaris, fiord cruises and sea kayak safaris.
+A few hours' drive from Te Anau is the bustling town of Queenstown, home to a large range of accommodation and things to do.

-There are a number of specialist tour operators who can aide you in bringing your walking experience to life.
-Whether you are looking for a guided tour or accommodation along the track browse through our business listings to find the walkin experience that is right for you.
+There are a number of specialist tour operators who can aide you in bringing your Milford Track walking experience to life.
+Take a look at these businesses to find out if a walking tour is right for you.